Most People Have Long Forgotten About This Vacant Ghost Town In Rural Colorado

 What are some interesting abandoned places in Colorado?

-Colorado used to be an old mining state; as a result, there are more than plenty abandoned places, ghost towns, and other interesting and derelict places to check out.
+Colorado used to be an old mining state; as a result, there are more than plenty of abandoned places, ghost towns, and other interesting and derelict places to check out.
 Honestly, any of Colorado’s fascinating ghost towns make for very interesting abandoned places to explore.
 Some of those ghost towns include places like Saint Elmo, Crystal Mill, and Animas Forks.
-As for individual places that are definitely Instagram-worthy, there’s always things like the Titan 1 Missile Silo, in Deer Trail, the Ludlow Massacre Site, in Trinidad, and Valmont Butte in Boulder is also fascinating and creepy.
+As for individual places that are definitely Instagram-worthy, there are always things like the Titan 1 Missile Silo, in Deer Trail, the Ludlow Massacre Site, in Trinidad, and Valmont Butte in Boulder is also fascinating and creepy.
 For more of our favorite abandoned places in Colorado, take a look at this list!
-Unfortunately, not every place is accessible to the public, and many can be quite dangerous as well, so it’s very important to make sure you do your research as much as possible before ever trying to access a ghost town.
+Unfortunately, not every place is accessible to the public, and many can be quite dangerous (like the Gilman mining town mentioned in the above article), so it’s very important to make sure you do your research as much as possible before ever trying to access a ghost town.
 You’re safest choosing ones that have become historic towns for folks to explore.

 Where is Gilman, Colorado located?